Unconditional noncommutative motivic Galois groups: Relation with Andr e -Kahn's motivic Galois groups

-is clearly trivial, and so from the commutativity of diagram \eqref{eq:com2} we conclude that the above composition \eqref{eq:composition} is trivial.
-This concludes the proof of item (i).
+is clearly trivial.
+Using the commutativity of diagram \eqref{eq:com2}, we conclude finally that the above composition \eqref{eq:composition} is trivial.

-In what concerns item (ii) we need to show that the comparison homomorphism \eqref{eq:comparison1} is surjective and that $\Gal_{dR}(\bbQ(1))$ agrees with the multiplicative group $\bbG_m$.
-Let us start with the latter claim.
-Note that $(\Num^\dagger(k)^\pm_k, w, \bbQ(1))$ is a Tate sub-triple of the one described in \cite[Example~A.5(i)]{Galois}; where $w$ stands for the weight $\bbZ$-grading.
-Since by hypothesis $k=F$ this Tate triple is moreover neutral, with fiber functor given by $w_{dR}$.
-As explained in the proof of \cite[Prop.~11.1]{Galois}, the weight $\bbZ$-grading of the Tate triple structure furnish us the following factorization
+Let us now assume that $k=F$.
+Note first that $(\Num^\dagger(k)^\pm_F, w, F(1))$ is a Tate sub-triple of the one described in \cite[Example~A.5(i)]{Galois} ($w$ stands for the weight $\bbZ$-grading).
+Since by hypothesis $k=F$ this Tate triple is moreover neutral, with fiber functor given by $f'_{dR}$.
+As explained in the proof of \cite[Prop.~11.1]{Galois}, the weight $\bbZ$-grading of the Tate triple furnish us the following factorization